 - Around the house — There is always something you could redecorate or change around the house and in the garden

-- Ideas for Blog Posts — Whether you are running a blog, write novels or paint pictures: Have a list to capture your inspiring
+- Ideas for Blog Posts — Whether you are running a blog, write novels or paint pictures: Have a list to capture your inspirations

 - Next time in… — Keep a bucket for things to do, restaurants to eat in, shops to visit or people to meet for your most common travel destinations

-- Miscellaneous — Well, the bucket that fits everything that doesn’t fit elsewhere
+- Various — Well, the bucket that fits everything that does not fit elsewhere

-You could say parallel Projects and Single-Action Lists are effectively the same and you are right with a few exceptions: A different icon (and that makes quite a difference), the fact that only Single-Action Lists can be select as destinations for Inbox Cleanup and that all actions in a Single-Action List are considered ‘Next Actions’ where in parallel Projects only the next available action is recognised by OmniFocus’ filters.
+You could say parallel Projects and Single Action Lists are effectively the same and you are right with a few exceptions: A different icon and that all Actions in a Single Action List are considered "Next Actions" (i.e. "available") where in Parallel Projects only the first Action is consider available by OmniFocus’ Perspective filters.

 The different icon remains quite significant difference since it helps you to visually differentiate real projects from simple ‘buckets’.

-Single-Action Lists in OmniFocus are a great tool to manage ‘buckets’ of (partly) unrelated actions or things.
-You should collect all one-off tasks in an active Single-Action List and reoccurring house keeping tasks in active Single-Action Lists which collect all tasks that occur with about the same frequency.
-Putting Single-Action Lists in ‘On Hold’-status allows you to create themed ‘buckets’ for actions, ideas or simply things you can or do not want to decide about just yet, i.e. the classical Someday/Maybe items in the Getting Things Done methodology.
+Single Action Lists in OmniFocus are a great tool to manage "buckets" of (partly) unrelated Actions or "stuff".
+You should collect all one-off tasks in an active Single Action List and reoccurring house keeping tasks in active Single Action Lists which collect all tasks that occur with at a similar cadence.
+Putting Single Action Lists in "On Hold"-status allows you to create "themed buckets" for Actions, ideas or simply things you can or do not want to decide about just yet, i.e. the classical Someday/Maybe items in the Getting Things Done® methodology.